Celestial-Bai/INHERIT/README.md

 - The source code of INHERIT
 - The pre-trained models and the fine-tuned model (INHERIT)
-- The information of the datasets we used
-- The benckmark results of Seeker, VIBRANT and INHERIT

 Please cite our paper if you want to include or use INHERIT in your research: [INHERIT](https://academic.oup.com/bioinformatics/article/38/18/4264/6654586)